Matt-Crow/Maelstrom/README.md

 both about programming and game design in general.

 ## Running the Program
-First, run using """python maelstrom.py -s""" to store the data used by the program.
-After that, you can run using """python maelstrom.py""".
+run using `python maelstrom.py`.

-Use """python maelstrom.py -h""" to view command line options.
+Use `python maelstrom.py -h` to view command line options.

 ## Testing
 `python -m unittest`